Vectormike/korapay-assessment/README.md

 # Stackoverflow API

-This application allows you to register, login and get film data and also comment on film data.
+This application allows you to register, login, ask Questions, reply and subscribe to Questions.

 # STEPS TO RUN APP